The abstract submission deadline has been extended to March 23, 2018!

 The First Conference on Pokémonastics is to be held at Keio University from May 26 (Sat) to 27 (Sun)!
+This conference is the first installment of Theoretical Linguistics at Keio (TaLK) 2018, sponsored by the Keio Institute of Cultural and Linguistics Studies.

 Recent studies (“Pokémonastics”) have identified sound symbolic relationships in Japanese Pokémon names (Kawahara et al, to appear; Kawahara & Kumagai to appear).
 More specifically, both mora counts and number of voiced obstruents in their name seem to, albeit stochastically, affect Pokémon characters’ size, weight, and strength parameters.
 Vowel quality in initial syllables seems to have a tangible effect as well.